just-the-docs/just-the-docs-tests/collections/_navigation/external-links.md

         # hide_icon: true
     ```

-1. Rebuild the site.
+    Then rebuild the site.

-1. Check that an external link to this repository on GitHub appears once, with an icon.
+1. Check that an external link appears once, with an icon.

-    It should appear after the links to ordinary pages, but before the collections.
+    It should appear after the links to any ordinary pages, but before any collections.

-1. Uncomment the `hide_icon` line in `_config.yml`.
+1. Uncomment the `hide_icon` line in `_config.yml`, then rebuild the site.

-1. Rebuild the site.

 1. Check that the icon does not appear.

+1. Add `nav_exclude: true` to the front matter of `/index/md` and `/docs/markdown.md`.

+1.  ❌ Check that the external link still appears.